tddyer/mypy-finance-manager/README.md

   - Within your PNC bank account, turn on deposit email notifications
     - Navigate to Alerts -> Alerts Profile -> turn on "Direct deposit greater than $1.00" email notifications

-## Usage

-In your google account privacy settings, you will need to allow access for less secure apps in order for the script to have access to your email account inbox.

-You will also need to turn on deposit email notifications in your PNC account.

-Update the following variables to match your account/preferences:
+  - Update the following variables to match your account/preferences:

 ```python
 # email info